xitizbasnet/Cybersecurity-Interview-Self-Study-Notes/README.md

 Cybersecurity is the practice of protecting systems, networks, and data from unauthorized access, attacks, or damage.
 It involves using technologies, processes, and best practices to defend digital assets from cyber threats.

 It’s essential because today’s world is digitally connected — from banking systems to defense infrastructure — and every connection is a potential target.

 ### Q2.
 What is the CIA Triad?
 Explain with examples.

 The CIA Triad represents three pillars of cybersecurity:
-Confidentiality – Ensures data is accessed only by authorized users.Example:
+1. Confidentiality – Ensures data is accessed only by authorized users.Example:
 Encrypting sensitive data using AES.
-Integrity – Maintains data accuracy and consistency.Example: Using hashing (SHA-256) to verify file integrity.
+2. Integrity – Maintains data accuracy and consistency.Example: Using hashing (SHA-256)
+to verify file integrity.
-Availability – Ensures resources are accessible when needed.Example: Using backup servers to prevent downtime.
+3. Availability – Ensures resources are accessible when needed.Example: Using backup servers to prevent downtime.

 ### Q3.
 Differentiate between a Threat, Vulnerability, and Risk.

-Term
-Definition
-Example
-Threat
+S.N.
+Term -> Definition -> Example
-Potential cause of harm
-Malware, insider attack
+1. Threat -> Potential cause of harm -> Malware, insider attack
-Vulnerability
-Weakness exploitable by a threat
+2. Vulnerability -> Weakness exploitable by a threat -> Unpatched OS
-Unpatched OS
-Risk
-Probability of loss when a threat exploits a vulnerability
-Ransomware attack on outdated systems
+3. Risk -> Probability of loss when a threat exploits a vulnerability -> Ransomware attack on outdated systems

 ### Q4.
 What are the main types of cyber threats?

-Malware: Viruses, worms, Trojans
+1. Malware: Viruses, worms, Trojans
-Phishing: Social engineering to steal credentials
+2. Phishing: Social engineering to steal credentials
-DDoS: Overloading systems with traffic
+3. DDoS: Overloading systems with traffic
-Ransomware: Encrypts files and demands ransom
+4. Ransomware: Encrypts files and demands ransom
-Insider Threats: Employees misusing access
+5. Insider Threats: Employees misusing access
-Zero-day Exploits: Attacks exploiting unknown vulnerabilities
+6. Zero-day Exploits: Attacks exploiting unknown vulnerabilities

 ### Q5.
 What is the difference between Cybersecurity and Information Security?

-Cybersecurity deals with protecting data in the digital environment — networks, computers, and online systems.
+1. Cybersecurity deals with protecting data in the digital environment — networks, computers, and online systems.
-Information Security (InfoSec) covers protection of all forms of information — digital and physical (e.g., paper files).Example: Shredding confidential papers = InfoSec;
+2. Information Security (InfoSec) covers protection of all forms of information — digital and physical (e.g., paper files).Example: Shredding confidential papers = InfoSec;
 encrypting emails = Cybersecurity.